subhojit777/imag/doc/src/04000-lib-store.md

 It MUST NOT contain a setter for this variable, as changing the store while the programm is running is not allowed.

+## Hook system {#sec:libstore:hooks}

+The store library includes a hook system, which can be used to execute arbitrary code before or after the store was accessed.
+The following hooks are available:

+* `PreReadHook`
+* `PostReadHook`
+* `PreCreateHook`
+* `PostCreateHook`
+* `PreUpdateHook`
+* `PostUpdateHook`
+* `PreDeleteHook`
+* `PostDeleteHook`

+Which are executed before or after the store action is executed.
+The `Pre`-Hooks can deny the execution by returning an error.
+The `Post`-Hooks can (for the appropriate store actions) alter the hook result.

+Registering hooks with the store is implemented via functions on the `Store` type itself.
+Hooks MUST NEVER be removed from the `Store` object during runtime, only adding hooks to the store is allowed.

+As the hooks are simply trait objects, one is able to implement arbitrary hooks, for example

+* Simple consistency-checks for the store
+* Version control system adaption for the store (via git for example)
+* Encryption of store entries (via gnupg for example)
+* Automatic backup on every change to the store (via rsnapshot for example)

+Some hooks MAY be shipped with the imag source distribution and be enabled by default.

+Execution order of the hooks is a not-yet-solved problem.